How Much Does it Cost to Build a House in Ireland? Plus Steps for a Smooth Build

 Table of average estimated costs for building a house in Ireland

-Simple Steps To Build a House in Ireland
+Simple Steps to Build a House in Ireland

 Building a house is no walk in the park, and it’s best to consult a range of experts throughout the process, but we’ve created a simple guide to get you started.
 Read on for our list of simple steps to building a house in Ireland:

-Step 1: Get Planning Permission
+Step 3.
+Get Planning Permission

-Getting planning permission is a legal must-do, but sometimes, you can catch a break.
-Some sites might come with planning permissions already sorted out when you buy them.
-Your estate agent can hand you a reference, and you’re good to go.
 That means someone else has already done the legwork, like submitting plans for the house with all the room details and estimated square footage.
 They might even give you a rough idea of how much it’ll cost to build.
 It’s a handy shortcut that still lets you build the house the way you want it.

-If you’re starting from scratch to have complete creative control, you’ll have to apply for planning permission from your local authority and submit the plans for your home, as well as other necessary docs, for approval.
 You should set up a meeting beforehand to understand any restrictions and requirements for building in your area to ensure the approval process goes smoothly.
 Bear in mind that it can be harder to secure planning permission in certain parts of the country compared to others.

-Step 2: Finance Your Build
+Step 4: Finance Your Build

 You can apply for a special type of mortgage to finance your build — this is called a self-build mortgage, which is specifically designed for families and individuals who want to build their own homes.
-In order to qualify for this kind of loan, lenders will assess your financial situation, credit history, and the feasibility of the self-build project before approving the mortgage.

 While a self-build mortgage can cover most of the cost of building your home, you’ll need to make some contributions out-of-pocket.